zimengyang/Project3-CUDA-Path-Tracer/README.md

 [ROTAT_DST   z z z]
 ```
 If TRANS_DST/SCALE_DST/ROTAT_DST are not specified, no motion blur will be appled in translation/scale/rotation.
+Motion Blur is an effect for individual object, objects without any optional input will be rendered normally.

 See `scenes/test_motion_blur.txt` for input details.

+During interpolation, destination posture has higher possibility(10%) to be choosen.
+This will make the object look like ending up somewhere instead of floating all around.

 Future : faster interpolation